OnewayYoun/django-project/README.md

-# Oneway's blog with Django
+# Oneway Web Portal with Django

 ## Objectives
 - Implementing features to familiarize myself with the Django framework